sergeneren/SOP_vpt/README.md

 ```
 hcustom  SOP_vpt.cpp
 ```
- This will create a file called "SOP_vpt.dll" in "~documents/houdini<HOUDINI_VERSION>/dso/" folder.
+ This will create a file called **SOP_vpt.dll** in *~documents/houdini<HOUDINI_VERSION>/dso/* folder.
 SOP_vpt will be automatically loaded at first start of houdini.
-If you cant see SOP_vpt at SOP level please check that your HOUDINI_DSO_PATH environment is not a custom one and the dll is placed under right folder.
+If you cant see the node at SOP level please check that your HOUDINI_DSO_PATH environment is not a custom one and the dll is placed under right folder

 ### Tests
+* Tested with Houdini 16.0.633
+* Tested with Houdini 16.5.536

+### Examples
-Please see the examples folder for test.
+Please see the examples folder

 ## Author